Yu-Group/clinical-rule-vetting/docs/collaborating_for_data_scientists.md

 *Some instructions for data-scientists on collaborating with clinicians for rule-vetting.
-See the [contributing checklist](https://github.com/Yu-Group/rule-vetting#contributing-checklist) for all deliverables and the [lab writeup](https://github.com/Yu-Group/rule-vetting/docs/lab_writeup.md) for guidance.*
+See the [contributing checklist](https://github.com/Yu-Group/rule-vetting#contributing-checklist) for all deliverables and the [lab writeup](https://github.com/Yu-Group/rule-vetting/blob/master/docs/lab_writeup.md) for guidance.*

 # Working with clinical experts

-In the course of this project, you will meet twice (once in the first week and once in the third week) with a clinical expert for domain expertise in the problem.
+In the course of this project, you will meet twice (once in the week of 11/15 and once in the week of qq/29) with a clinical expert for domain expertise in the problem.
 Please take the initiative to schedule these meetings.

 ### Meeting 1